Update: Homeboy's Hot Sauce is now known as Cutino Sauce Co.

-I source my ingredients from Bob,” Cutino says.
+“I source my ingredients from Bob,” Cutino says.
 “It’s important to use local product and support our food producers.
 I’ve also used product from Maya’s Farm and have spoken with Erich Schultz at Steadfast Farm.
 I try to use local whenever I can.”

-Cutino’s sauces have also gained favor among Phoenix chefs, including the “Arizona Seven:” Bernie Kantak (The Gladly and Citizen Public House), Cullen Campbell (Crudo and Okra), Gio Osso (Virtu and Nico’s Heirloom Kitchen), Kelly Fletcher (El Chorro), Scott Holmes (Little Miss BBQ) and Stephen Jones (The Larder + The Delta [edit: this restaurant has now closed]).
+Cutino’s sauces have also gained favor among Phoenix chefs, including the “Arizona Seven:” Bernie Kantak (The Gladly and Citizen Public House), Cullen Campbell (Crudo), Gio Osso (Virtu and Nico’s Heirloom Kitchen), Kelly Fletcher (El Chorro), Scott Holmes (Little Miss BBQ) and Stephen Jones (The Larder + The Delta [edit: this restaurant has now closed]).

 “It’s been great having the support of these chefs,” Cutino says.
 “Not only have they used the sauces in their own dishes, they’ve also invited me to cook with them at special dinners and events.
 Phoenix really is a collaborative culinary community.”